johananisaac/MusicMania/README.md

 ```

 ## Running Music Mania
-Run `expo start` in your powershell or terminal while in the project directory (you will need to nativate to the musicManiaV0 directory).
+Run `expo start` in your powershell or terminal while in the project directory (you will need to navigate to the musicManiaV0 directory).
 Install the [Expo client app](https://expo.io/) on your iOS or Android phone and connect to the same wireless network as your computer.
 On Android, use the Expo app to scan the QR code from your terminal to open your project.
 On iOS, use the built-in QR code scanner of the Camera app.
 You may need to select the tunnel option in the Expo CLI in the browser.